 Road, Street Lighting & Sidewalk Improvements

-- Harbour Expressway between Highway 11/17 and Golf Links Road is scheduled for pavement resurfacing.
+- Resurfacing work continues on Harbour Expressway between Highway 11/17 and Golf Links Road.
 Watch for alternating access to traffic lanes, detours, speed reductions and lane closures during construction.

 - Arundel Street Active Transportation Corridor: the bicycle lanes and multiuse trail on Arundel Street will be updated this year to include physical separation between vehicular traffic and walking/cycling traffic with the use of flexible bollards and paint line reconfiguration.
 This work is expected to take place during the month of June; intermittent lane closures may be necessary.

-- Resurfacing of John Street between Balmoral Street and Hill Street is underway.
-Watch for lane closures and road closures as the work proceeds.
+- Resurfacing of Walkover Street between Clarkson Street and Junot Avenue is underway.
+Watch for road closures as the work proceeds.
 Some driveway disruption is expected.

-- Road widening and reconstruction work will commence on Walnut Street / Tarbutt Street between Ford Street and the cul-de-sac on Tarbutt Street.
+- Road widening and reconstruction work is underway on Walnut Street / Tarbutt Street between Ford Street and the cul-de-sac on Tarbutt Street.
 Local access only.
 Some driveway disruption is expected.

-- Road reconstruction work will commence on Pioneer Drive between Woodcrest Road and Nottingham Crescent.
+- Road reconstruction work is underway on Pioneer Drive between Woodcrest Road and Nottingham Crescent.
 Watch for road closures as work proceeds.
 Some driveway disruption is expected.